 However, there are two other variants of this product that are suitable for kids and babies.

 Vicks BabyRub is suitable for babies aged three months and above.
-It is made without the ingredients, such as camphor, eucalyptus oil, and menthol (4) that are contradicted for babies.
-However, as a precaution, you should always consult your doctor before using it (5).
+It is made without the ingredients, such as camphor, and menthol (3) that are contradicted for babies.
+However, as a precaution, you should always consult your doctor before using it.